jwillmer/emergency-contacts/README.md

 ## Tooling

-The following tool are used to optimize this project.
+The following tools are used to optimize this project.

 - [BrowserStack](https://www.browserstack.com/) to test its accessibility.
 - [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) to optimize for speed